Lowpexay/SmartResume/README.md

 This project is for educational purposes.
 =======
 # SmartResume
-RedRecruiter is a web application where users can register, create and edit their resume, and generate a PDF version.
+SmartResume is a web application where users can register, create and edit their resume, and generate a PDF version.
->>>>>>> ce5a84152137f72f96e7a9cef3bb0a2a6faaa2ec